-NASHVILLE (BP) — The Southern Baptist Convention (SBC) will thrive through challenging days ahead if it holds fast to its confession of faith and its cooperative ministry model, SBC President Clint Pressley told the Convention’s Executive Committee (EC) Sept.
+NASHVILLE (BP) — The Southern Baptist Convention (SBC) will thrive through challenging days ahead if it holds fast to its confession of faith and its cooperative ministry model, SBC President Clint Pressley told the convention’s Executive Committee (EC) Sept.
 17.

-In his first address to the EC since being elected SBC president in June, Pressley said 2025 is an ideal year to celebrate both the Convention’s Baptist Faith and Message (BF&M) and its Cooperative Program (CP) since both will celebrate their 100th anniversaries at next year’s SBC annual meeting in Dallas June 10-11.
+In his first address to the EC since being elected SBC president in June, Pressley said 2025 is an ideal year to celebrate both the convention’s Baptist Faith and Message (BF&M) and its Cooperative Program (CP) since both will celebrate their 100th anniversaries at next year’s SBC annual meeting in Dallas June 10-11.

 “The Executive Committee and the Southern Baptist Convention are going to be in lean years financially,” said Pressley, pastor of Hickory Grove Baptist Church in Charlotte, N.C.
 “But by God’s grace and endurance we will come out of that, and we will keep marching forward.”